talk2viren/umermansoor.github.io/_posts/2016-04-27-do-not-let-technical-debt-get-out-of-control.md

 > Technical staff should build on the technical debt metaphor as a way to talk to business staff to explain that if they take on short-term technical debt, they will need to pay it off or else it will end up costing the business on the long-term.
 For example: “If we spend X weeks working on this particular infrastructure area, it will allow us to add features A, B, and C. Although the work itself does not show immediate benefit, it will open the door for other work that will produce business benefits later on.”
 Now this becomes a productive discussion and we have a reason for the business to engage.

 ### 3. Do not let technical debt get out of control
-If you let technical debt accrue and not pay if off, future development will be crippled, code quality will become poor and tribal knowledge will be required to understand all the hacks.
-People working on the project will become demotivated.
+If you let technical debt accrue and not pay if off, future development will be crippled, code quality will suffer, tribal knowledge will be required to understand all the hacks and people working on the project will become demotivated.
+Paying off technical debt should be a part of your normal development process to avoid massive interest in the future.

 In the next post, we’ll look at Software Entropy and whether the ‘disorder in a software system’ is a bad thing.